 “Sonny,” I asked under my breath facetiously, “What the hell am I doing here?”

 If I expected an answer in neon lights, I got nothing.
 Dreams don’t talk back, you know.
 They download strange sequences into our heads and leave us to make sense of them.
 I was disappointed.
 I am a person who needs answers.
-So I went to bed dismissing him along with the questions.
-I awoke to no epiphany.
-So I checked out and that seemed to be that.
+So I went to bed dismissing him along with the questions and awoke to no epiphany.
+So I checked out and that was that.

 As I got on I-80 and headed eastward toward Elko and the road back north to Twin Falls, I told myself there was no significance to the dream, the words, or my trip to Winnemucca.
 Maybe it was bad pizza.
 That was an answer.

-But driving through the vast, baking sagebrush sea under hazy blue skies, I felt a long-forgotten twinge of feeling.
+But driving through the vast, baking sagebrush sea under hazy blue skies, I felt a long-forgotten surge of excitement.
 It was the feeling of traveling cross-country, untethered from home.
-It was the feeling that I could do anything, go anywhere, my possibilities, endless.
+It was the feeling that I could do anything, go anywhere, my possibilities endless.
 I was free from obligations and expectations, my own included.
 Controlled by nothing and controlling nothing, I knew I could move forward.
 There was nowhere else I’d rather be.

 My dream wasn’t really about staying at the Red Lion or about Sonny Bono or what a great (or ungreat) politician he became after rising from the ashes.
 It was about getting free from my past, from rigid self-control and self-imposed limitations.
 Choosing to think in a new way and be unfettered.
 About getting my head straight and clearing out clutter.
 Stopping the noise and the condemnatory voices.
 It was about the existence of an entirely elective path forward.
 About my choice.

 Driving across the arid Nevada desert, at last I could almost hear Sonny say, “You got it!
-Will you choose it?”
+Now choose.”

 I will, Sonny.
 I have.
-Turns out he wasn’t such a buffoon after all.
-And the Red Lion Inn in Winnemucca was a very nice place to stay.
+Turns out you weren’t such a buffoon after all.
+And the Red Lion Inn in Winnemucca is a very nice place to visit, if not to stay.